How to Easily Start Geraniums from Cuttings

 How Do You Use Honey as a Rooting Hormone?

-Dip the cut end of each geranium cuttings into the honey, ensuring that the cut surface is coated with a thin layer of honey.
+Dip the cut end of each geranium cuttings into the honey, ensuring the cut surface is coated with a thin layer of honey.

 The honey acts as a natural rooting hormone and provides antimicrobial properties to protect the cutting.